-Responding to this non-linear increase in demand by next-generation applications, like wireless beamforming and machine learning inference, Xilinx has developed a new innovative processing technology, the AI Engine, as part of the Versal™ Adaptive Compute Acceleration Platform (ACAP) architecture.
+Responding to this non-linear increase in demand by next-generation applications, like wireless beamforming and machine learning inference, AMD has developed a new innovative processing technology, the AI Engine, as part of the Versal™ Adaptive Compute Acceleration Platform (ACAP) architecture.

 AI Engines are architected as 2D arrays consisting of multiple AI Engine tiles and allow for a very scalable solution across the Versal portfolio, ranging from 10s to 100s of AI Engines in a single device, servicing the compute needs of a breadth of applications.
 Benefits include: